Home > Apparel

 Call me vain, but cut is a make-or-break for me.
 I don’t know what it is about softshell pants, but I’ve found so few that fit right.
 That’s subjective, of course; everyone’s body is different.
 For reference, I’m a 33”x33” in Levi’s and I’ve been testing the large Velans.

 These pants were clearly designed around a body in motion.
-The knee and crotch gusset, combined with a taught stretchiness, facilitate natural movement without restriction.
+The knee and crotch gusset, combined with a taut stretchiness, facilitate natural movement without restriction.
 There’s enough give to allow a full range of yoga poses without the high waist slipping down.

 The primary softshell fabric is 88% recycled polyamide and 12% elastane, and the inside is an impressively soft 100% recycled polyester.
 That all adds up to a softshell fabric that I’d call medium weight at 680 g in size large.
 It’s protective without being bulky.